 What the Community Says

-Forum data across r/Supplements, r/Fitness, and r/nootropics shows the melatonin overdose pattern is one of the most frequently corrected issues — users consistently report better sleep after dropping to sub-1mg doses.
-The zinc + magnesium timing issue is well-documented in supplement communities but often ignored because ZMA marketing obscures the competition mechanism.
+Forum data across r/Supplements, r/Fitness, and r/nootropics flags melatonin overdose as one of the most-corrected issues; users report better sleep after dropping to sub-1mg doses.
+Supplement communities know the zinc + magnesium timing problem, but ZMA marketing obscures the competition mechanism, so the issue keeps recurring.

 Community links are forum discussions, not clinical evidence.
 Research papers and videos are editorially selected by StackRoast.